-- verifypw This option controls when a password will be required when a user runs sudo with the -v option.
-It has the following possible values: - all All the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. - always The user must always enter a password to use the -v option. - any At least one of the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. - never The user need never enter a password to use the -v option.
+- lecture\file Path to a file containing an alternate sudo lecture that will be used in place of the standard lecture if the named file exists.
+By default, sudo uses a built-in lecture. - listpw This option controls when a password will be required when a user runs sudo with the -l option.
+It has the following possible values: - all All the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. - always The user must always enter a password to use the -l option. - any At least one of the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password.